-WEI 2021 has undertaken an analysis of asst finance FIDs for clean energy investments made by a subset of oil and gas companies including the Majors (as above), ADNOC, CNPC (China National Petroleum Corporation), CNOOC, Equinor, Gazprom, Kuwait Petroleum Corporation, Lukoil, Petrobras, Repsol, Rosneft, Saudi Aramco, Sinopec and Sonatrach.
-The estimated share of total capex in 2021 is based on projects announced through 9 May 2021 and assumes that this pace of investment is maintained through the year.
-These were gathered from Bloomberg (2021), Bloomberg NEF (2021) and Clean Energy Pipeline (2021).
-The level of clean energy investment is adjusted to company (or subsidiary) relative holdings in the entitiy that made the investment.
-Total capex spending is estimated from bottom-up analysis of company reporting and Rystad (2021).
+The WEI 2024 has undertaken an analysis of asset finance FIDs for clean energy investments made by a subset of oil and gas companies including the Majors (TotalEnergies, BP, Shell, ENI, Chevron, ExxonMobil and Oxy), ADNOC, CNPC (China National Petroleum Corporation), CNOOC, Equinor, Gazprom, Kuwait Petroleum Corporation, Lukoil, Petrobras, Repsol, Rosneft, Saudi Aramco, Sinopec and Sonatrach.
+The estimated share of total capex in 2023 is based on projects announced up to May 2024 and assumes that this pace of investment is maintained through the year.
+These were gathered from Bloomberg (2024), Bloomberg NEF (2023) and Clean Energy Pipeline (2024) as well as annual reports.
+The level of clean energy investment is adjusted according to the company's (or subsidiary's) relative holdings in the entity that made the investment.